Cloudxtreme/bash-create-banner/README.md

 #zipper

 Zipper zips each directory into its own archive.
 No options, just zipping.
 Copy zipper.sh into your bin folder, run as `bash zipper.sh` and watch output.

+**For Windows:** Download unzip.exe and zip.exe from [Stahlworks dev tools](http://stahlworks.com/dev/?tool=zipunzip) and place them into your bin directory before running the script.